STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 The number of samples in each category of experiment 1 and 2 were shown in table 2 and 3, respectively.
 Since none of the sample had BMI >30, for experiment 1 (sample 49:77) a simple linear model was used with  ~T2D, while experiment 2 (sample 1:48) was fitted with an interaction model, ~T2D* BMI.
 The [LIMMA](https://bioconductor.org/packages/release/bioc/html/limma.html) package in R was used for linear model fitting to the gene expression data.
 An empirical Bayes moderation of the standard errors was performed for each model and for the calculation computing of moderated t-statistics.
 LIMMA was well-suited for the purpose of this analysis due to its robustness to noise and statistical power in detecting subtle differences in microarray experiments.
 Statistical significance was defined as FDR<0.05 by Benjamini-Hochberg Procedure.

 Table 2.
-Dataset for samples 1:48
+Dataset for Experiment 1 - Samples 1:48

 | |BMI<30 | BMI>30 |
 |------|-----|---------|
 |   non-T2D |  32  |  0   |
 | T2D  |  8 |  2   |

 Table 3.
-Dataset for samples 49:77
+Dataset for Experiment 2 - Samples 49:77

 ||BMI<30 | BMI>30 |
 |------|-----|---------|